 Do you have a plan for the next 3-5 years?
 How does this service or grant program that you are seeking funding for support your plan?
 You’ll need to work with your staff, partners, and stakeholders to evaluate the current position of your organization and set a plan for achieving short- and long-term goals.
 If you’re having trouble figuring out the direction of your organization, take a look at our Strategic Plan services here.
 We may be able to help!

 Do you have a track record of accomplishing your goals and doing what you say you will do?
 Everyone wants to be on the winning team, right?
 When applying for grants, funders want to know that you are a reliable partner.

-Do you have sufficient capacity (staff, infrastructure and resources) to manage this program or services if you receive the grant funding?
+Do you have sufficient capacity (staff, infrastructure, and resources) to manage the program or services if you receive the grant funding?
 Before taking on more funding, you have to make sure that you have the capacity to handle it.
 For example, if you’re asking for funding to expand a particular program then you need to show your current staff or facility can handle it.
 If you don’t have the current capacity, then determine what you need to get there.

 After completing this grant readiness checklist, you might determine that you are not ready yet.
-Applying for grants takes time, resources and focus.
+Applying for grants takes time, resources, and focus.
 It might be a better use of your time to work on one of the checklist items identified above.
 In the meantime, you can seek other funding to support your organization while you work on these items.
 Check out our fund development services and blogs for ideas of other resources to support your work.
 Contact us for help in becoming grant ready!